rikvanderkemp/mief-slideshow/README.md

         - rename a slideshow
 - Allow options such as width, height, speed of fade through options screen

+# Changelog #

+1.1
+* Added support for multiple slideshows
+* Added preparation for storing settings such as widht,height etc

 # Installation #